 - Deploy – done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

 These lifecycle phases (plus the other lifecycle phases not shown here) are executed sequentially to complete the default lifecycle.
-Given the lifecycle phases above, this means that when the default lifecycle is used, Maven will first validate the project, then will try to compile the sources, run those against the tests, package the binaries (e.g. jar), run integration tests against that package, verify the integration tests, install the verified package to the local repository, then deploy the installed package to a remote repository.
+Given the lifecycle phases above, this means that when the default lifecycle is used, Apache Maven will first validate the project, then will try to compile the sources, run those against the tests, package the binaries (e.g. jar), run integration tests against that package, verify the integration tests, install the verified package to the local repository, then deploy the installed package to a remote repository.

 Usual Command Line Calls